trikyas/Custom-Form/README.md

 ## Goodbye

-With many a ☕ and Chad Trikyas Mooney Created ❤️ to share.
+With many a ☕ and ❤️ Chad Trikyas Mooney this project...
+To share.